 Serving as moderator, E.J.
 Dionne of the Brookings Institution, Georgetown University, and The New York Times, and author of many bestselling books including Code Red: How Progressives and Moderates Can Unite to Save Our Country (2020)

-Sohrab Ahmari, U.S. editor of UnHerd magazine, founding editor of Compact magazine, former op-ed editor for The New York Post, and author of many books including the bestselling Tyranny, Inc.: How Private Power Crushed American Liberty and What to Do About It (2023)
+Sohrab Ahmari, U.S. editor of UnHerd magazine, founding editor of Compact magazine, former op-ed editor for The New York Post, and author of many books, including the bestselling Tyranny, Inc.: How Private Power Crushed American Liberty and What to Do About It (2023)

 Ethan Nadelmann, founding director of the Drug Policy Alliance, profiled by Rolling Stone magazine as the “real drug czar,” the policy entrepreneur behind medical marijuana laws, and author of the classic Cops Across Borders: The Internationalization of U.S. Criminal Law Enforcement (1993)